Penkamichel/png-multi-hazard-assessment/01-riverine-flood/README.md

 # Climate-Informed Flood Risk Assessment for Papua New Guinea

 ## Project Overview
-This repository presents a comprehensive geospatial analysis of riverine flood exposure in Papua New Guinea (PNG) at the Local-Level Government (LLG) and provincial levels.
-Using high-resolution population data and climate-driven flood projections under the RCP 8.5 scenario, the analysis identifies vulnerable populations and quantifies exposure metrics to support disaster risk reduction and climate adaptation planning.
+This project provides a comprehensive geospatial analysis of riverine flood exposure in Papua New Guinea (PNG) at the Local-Level Government (LLG) and provincial levels.
+Using high-resolution population data and climate-driven flood projections under RCP 8.5 scenarios, the analysis identifies vulnerable populations and quantifies exposure metrics.

+**Primary Purpose**: Support project planning and resource allocation by enabling **inter-provincial comparison of riverine flood exposure**.
+Results inform decisions on which provinces to prioritize for flood mitigation infrastructure, early warning systems, and climate adaptation programs.

 ### Key Findings
 - **660,607** people exposed to riverine flood risk nationally (25-year return period, 2030)